Who wouldn’t want to enjoy crunchy and delicious French Toast for a comforting breakfast?

 French Toast Variations

-For a vegan version of this French Toast recipe, use non-dairy milk and vegan butter to substitute evaporated milk and regular butter.
+For a vegan version of this recipe, use non-dairy milk and vegan butter to substitute evaporated milk and regular butter.
+You can also make your own bread to be sure that it’s vegan.

 On the other hand, those who are on a gluten-free diet use quality gluten-free bread to replace white or brown bread.
 Granulated sugar can be omitted or replaced with maple syrup, honey, or stevia.